“You’re quite wrong,” I corrected my friend, “I do believe in purgatory. It’s called Christian singleness.”

 To that point, singleness had been the silent struggle.
 Any unmet desire for marital love had to be swallowed because, as I often reminded others, Jesus was enough.

 But secretly, I was growing tired of being the perpetual third-wheel.
 I was tired of enduring quiet Friday nights alone.
 I was tired of watching friend after friend leave their mother, father, and me behind to unite with their spouse.
 I was tired of feeling like I’ve fallen through the cracks — even in the body of Christ.
 And I was tired of hearing the well-intentioned (and even correct) exhortations to be satisfied in the Lord alone — from those who then go home to their wife and children.

-So, I lived the next few years searching for her — my good thing (Proverbs 18:22), my lily among brambles (Song 2:2), my jewel, whose worth and beauty would make all of earth’s stones blush (Proverbs 31:10).
+So, I lived the next few years searching for her — my good thing (Proverbs 18:22), my lily among brambles (Song of Solomon 2:2), my jewel, whose worth and beauty would make all of earth’s stones blush (Proverbs 31:10).
 I lived to find her.
 The faceless she was the prize, the treasure hidden in the field, my heart’s alpha and omega.

 And, as C.S.
 Lewis warned, marital love became a demon because I made her into a god.
 And because God denied me Eve, I, unlike Adam, declared things to be not good.
 For years I sat in my pious purgatory, feeling confused, alone, and guilty.
 Why wasn’t I more content in Christ alone?

 But then one night God gently confronted me.

 He taught me something so simple, yet so revolutionary: marriage was not my mission.
 She, in all her glory, was not why I breathed.
 My life was to be lived for Him, not her.
 I was commissioned with a higher mission than matrimony.